jnozzi/cocoadev.com/markdown/RemoteAudioOutputProtocol.md

 ----

-When the General/AirTunes has a password configured for the speakers, it uses HTTP Digest Authentication (RFC 2069) -- **almost**.
+When the AirTunes has a password configured for the speakers, it uses HTTP Digest Authentication (RFC 2069) -- **almost**.
 What follows is a dump of the exchange with iTunes when the password is "T**'uneItUp".

 OPTIONS * RTSP/1.0